Pic credit: rankmylist.com

 Pic credit: timesofindia.com – scene from Sonar Kella (1974)

 However, my understanding of Ray’s genius stayed limited to his children’s films, namely Goopy Gyne Bagha Byne (1969), Sonar Kella (1974) and Hirak Rajar Deshe (1980).
 In fact, for most of my childhood, I regarded him as a filmmaker who made movies, exclusively for children.
 All the intellectual discussion on Ray and his other films were left to the adults, while I listened attentively to their engrossing conversations.
-But by overhearing their conversations, I realized, that even his so-called “films for children” were steeped in subtexts, deeper meanings and universal messaging.
+But by overhearing their conversations, I realized, that even his so-called “children’s films” were steeped in subtexts, deeper meanings and universal messaging.
 Hence, I couldn’t garner the courage to watch some of his most iconic films, because I knew, I wouldn’t be able to fully appreciate its details.

-It would take me many more years, to finally take that plunge and delve into his cinema with an honest intent.
+It would take me many more years, to finally take that plunge and delve into his cinema with honesty.
 But when it happened, it felt like natural progression.
 Now, when I think about it in retrospect, I feel that it was a good decision.
 I say this because Ray’s films are simple in its technique and execution, but flawlessly capture, perhaps the most complex thing in the universe with extraordinary precision – human emotions.